Bobby Brown: Children

 Brown has fathered seven children.
 His eldest, Landon, was born on June 22, 1986, to Melika Williams.
 He has two children with Kim Ward, whom he met around 1980: daughter La'Princia (b.
-1989) and son Bobby Brown Jr. (1991–2020).
+1989) and son Bobby Brown Jr. (1992–2020).
 His and Ward's on-and-off 11-year relationship ended in 1991 when Ward, at three months pregnant, found out that Brown was engaged to Whitney Houston.
 Houston suffered miscarriages in 1992, 1994, and 1996.
 His only child with Houston was Bobbi Kristina Brown (1993–2015).
-Brown has three children with Alicia Etheredge: a son born in 2009, and daughters born in 2015 and 2016.
+Brown has three children with his current wife Alicia Etheredge: a son, Cassius, born in 2009 and daughters Bodhi and Hendrix, born in 2015 and 2016.

 In January 2015, Brown's daughter Bobbi Kristina was found unconscious in her bathtub at her residence in Roswell, Georgia.
 The 21-year-old was rushed to North Fulton Hospital where she was placed on a ventilator in a medically induced coma to stop the swelling of her brain.
 It was reported her brain activity was "low".
 Brown rushed to his daughter's side and released a statement to the press requesting them to respect the family's privacy.
 She was later transferred to Emory University Hospital.
 After doctors concluded significant brain function was unlikely to occur, Bobbi Kristina was removed from the ventilator and put in the care of Hospice in Duluth, Georgia.
 She died there on July 26, 2015, at age 22.

 On November 18, 2020, Brown's son Bobby Jr., age 28, was found dead in his home.
 His death was ruled an accidental overdose of cocaine, fentanyl, and alcohol.